 The proof of Theorem \ref{odd} gives a characterisation of those line bundles $L\in \mbox{Pic}^{2g-2+\mathrm{gon}(C)}(C)$, such that $K_{h^0(L)-\mathrm{gon}(C),1}(C,L)\neq 0$, in the case where $C$ has odd genus and maximal gonality. \begin{prop} Let $C$ be a smooth curve of odd genus $2n+1$ and gonality $n+2$.
 Let $L \in \mathrm{Pic}^{5n+2}(C)$ be such that $K_{2n,1}(C,L) \neq 0$.
 Then $L-K_C \in W^1_{n+2}(C).$ \end{prop} \begin{proof} Following the proof of Theorem \ref{odd}, we obtain $\dim V^{2n}_{2n+1}(L) \geq n$.
 By studying the morphism

 and arguing as in Theorem \ref{odd}, we are again led to the statement $h^0(C, 2K_C-L) \geq n$.
 The Riemann--Roch theorem gives $h^0(C, L-K_C) \geq 2$, as required. \end{proof}

-We will prove Theorem \ref{arb-gon} by an induction on the genus, fixing the gonality.
+We shall prove Theorem \ref{arb-gon} by induction on the genus, fixing the gonality.
 To perform the induction step, let $C$ be a smooth genus $g$ curve of gonality $k$ and denote by $f:C \to \PP^1$ the induced degree $k$ cover.
 We assume that $C$ verifies the Effective Gonality Conjecture.
 Let $p \in C$ be a branch point of $f$, and consider the stable curve $X=C \cup_p E$ obtained by glueing a smooth, genus $1$ curve at $p$.
-A standard argument with admissible covers or limit linear series shows that $X$ is a limit of smooth, genus $g+1$ curves of gonality $k$, see \cite[\S 3.G]{ha-mu}. \begin{prop} Let $X=C \cup_p E$ be the genus $g+1$ stable curve as above.
-Let $L$ be a line bundle on $X$ such that $\deg (L_{C})=2g+k$ and $\deg (L_{E})=1$.
+A standard argument with admissible covers or limit linear series shows that $X$ is a limit of smooth $k$-gonal curves of genus $g+1$, see \cite[\S 3.G]{ha-mu}. \begin{prop} Let $X=C \cup_p E$ be the genus $g+1$ stable curve as above and $L$ a line bundle on $X$ with $\deg (L_{C})=2g+k$ and $\deg (L_{E})=1$.
 Then, for a general point $q \in E \setminus \{p\}$, we have Further, for such a point, $h^1(X,L(-q))=h^1(X,L^{\otimes 2}(-2q))=0$. \end{prop} \begin{proof} We have the Mayer-Vietoris sequence on $X$

 For a general point $q \in E \setminus \{p\}$, we have $h^0(E,L_E^{\otimes j}(-jq))=h^1(E,L_E^{\otimes j}(-jq))=0$ for $j=1,2$, which implies $h^1(X,L(-q))=h^1(X,L^{\otimes 2}(-2q))=0$.
 Further, we have a natural isomorphism $H^0(C,L(-p) ) \cong H^0(X,L(-q))$, and we know, by the assumptions on $C$, that We will use this to deduce $K_{g,1}(X,L(-q))=0$.